MaxKotlan/LN-Visualizer/README.md

     	LND_MACAROON: 'your base64 readonly macaroon'
     	LND_SOCKET: 'ip address and port eg. umbrel.local:10009 or 127.0.0.1:10009'
     ```
-    alternatively, you can pass in the file location to your macaroon and cert directly
+    alternatively, you can pass in the file location to your macaroon and cert directly.
     ```
      ...
      stop_grace_period: 1m
      environment:
-    	LND_CERT_FILE: 'path to lnd.cert eg. ~/umbrel/lnd/tls.cert'
+    	LND_CERT_FILE: 'path to lnd.cert eg. /lnd/tls.cert'
-    	LND_MACAROON_FILE: 'path to lnd.cert eg. ~/umbrel/lnd/data/chain/bitcoin/mainnet/readonly.macaroon'
+    	LND_MACAROON_FILE: 'path to lnd.cert eg. /lnd/data/chain/bitcoin/mainnet/readonly.macaroon'
     	LND_SOCKET: umbrel.local:10009
+    ```
+    If you want to reference the file directly, you need to also mount a volume to the lnd folder to pass the files into the docker container.
+    You can do this by adding this section to the `docker-compose.yml` file.
+The left side of the colon is the path on the host machine, the right side is the path in     the docker container.
+Make sure the environment var paths from the line above are from the perspective of the docker container.
+    ```
+    volumes:
+      '/home/umbrel/umbrel/lnd:/lnd:ro'
     ```

 5.  start the application running the following command
     ```
     docker-compose up -d